Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 1. The secure development environment is restricted solely for the implementation of new systems or systems upgrades.
 2. This is primarily an environment to tests the software and system before implementation and upgrade.
 3. The secure environment is provisioned by using a separate network segment for testing.
-4. Software may be developed in-house and outsourced to external software vendors.
+4. Software may be developed in-house or outsourced to external software vendors, who must comply with information security requirements as defined under ISO 27001:2022 Control 5.19 (Supplier Relationships Security).
 5. For software developed and hosted by third parties, and used by Agile Lab on a subscription basis, the service provider will also be required to ensure a secure development environment for the implementation of new and upgrade systems.
 6. In the event that third parties doesn't have a secure development environment for implemented, the upgrade will be done within our secure development environment.